Terrub/Samuel/README.md

  - `activate` -- Toggle whether the AddOn itself is active
  - `setBarWidth [0+]` -- Set the width of the bar
  - `setBarHeight [0+]` -- Set the height of the bar

-### INSTALLATION

-#### From here on github:
- - On the right of the github page, under the header 'Releases', click the "tags" button
- - Click the tag called: "latest"
- - Under the header 'Assets' click and download the file: `Samuel.zip`
- - Opening the Samuel.zip archive should show a single folder called `Samuel`
- - Copy that folder inside the /Interface/AddOns/ folder of your client.